jjpark0727/Portfolio_Statistical_Analysis/README.md

    (5) Review
-   - Self-Feedback: Although I was already familiar with logistic regression model, which is one of the most well-known and powerful methods to analyze a categorical response, I never had a chance to take a deep dive into the application of 'ordinal logistic regression model' and to apply it to my analysis.
+   Although I was already familiar with logistic regression model, which is one of the most well-known and powerful methods to analyze a categorical response, I never had a chance to take a deep dive into the application of 'ordinal logistic regression model' and to apply it to my analysis.
 Thus, this research project was a great opportunity for me to learn how to deal with data with a categorical response with order as well as to derive meaningful insights by applying the appropriate model.
-   - Limitation & Future research:

 - **File Descriptions**
- - dd
+   - *Breakfast and Energy Level.pdf*: Research paper published
+   - *island_analysis.r*: R code used for the analysis
+   - *Island_data.csv*: Dataset used for the analysis